HIPAA-Friendly Web Analytics

 Security safeguards

-All data is encrypted in transit (TLS) and at rest.
-However, since no PHI is involved, HIPAA security standards do not technically apply to ActionLab data.
+All ActionLab data is encrypted in transit using TLS 1.3 and encrypted at rest.
+However, since no PHI is involved at any point, HIPAA Security Rule standards do not technically apply to ActionLab analytics data.
+The encryption and security measures are standard data protection practices, not HIPAA-specific safeguards.
+A security audit of ActionLab would find no PHI to protect because no PHI enters the system.

 Business Associate Agreement